 For teachers: lesson plans and food for thought—some material you can use in your classroom

-Columbia Links is a journalism skills-building and leadership development program for youth and teachers in Chicago Public Schools, housed at Columbia College Chicago.
+Columbia Links is a journalism skills and leadership program for Chicago teens and teachers, housed at Columbia College Chicago.
 Through workshops, mentoring, and the creation of youth-produced publications, Links works to build expertise, relationships, skills and opportunities that connect students, teachers and volunteers through journalism, in the process revitalizing youth media in Chicago.
 Read more

 Missed the town hall meeting?
 Click here to watch the entire meeting and for more information.

 Teens in the Columbia Links journalism and news literacy program presented their findings on violence as a public health problem and how communities such as Chatham, Roseland and Beverly prevent violence at a recent town hall meeting, “Don’t Shoot, I MUST Grow Up”, on the Columbia College Chicago campus.
 The town hall meeting was moderated by WBEZ South Side Bureau reporter Natalie Moore.

 Links’ investigative team (I-Team) of five Chicago high school students researched and analyzed the strategies that some communities have been using to successfully fight back against violence.
 A panel of adults involved in violence prevention work spoke about their efforts at the town hall meeting.
 Audience members asked questions of students and adults.

 You can read thei I-Team's reported stories in the PDF at right titled “Treating the Violence Epidemic.”

 Click here for the remedies and profiles of the investigative team of teen reporters and the adult speakers and presenters featured at the town hall.